phusion/passenger_apt_automation/README.md

         make -C docker-images buildbox

  5. Update the package definitions in `debian_specs/`.

+     1. Check if new ruby is available in distro update versions or comments in `debian_specs/passenger/helpers.rb`
-Add `<% if %>` statements accordingly to output the appropriate content for the target distribution.
+     2. Add `<% if %>` statements accordingly to output the appropriate content for the target distribution. (e.g. in `debian_specs/passenger/control.erb`)

  6. Build publish packages for this distribution only.
 You can do that by running the build script with the `-d` option.

     For example: